Howardlight/PandaWorld/README.md

 to my Surprise it didn't, and that's because React has a major bug where react CANNOT be used between 2 renderers, that being the App and the Canvas, so it was not possible to pass redux because react would lose the context.
-This is why i chose to use Zustand, frankly i do not like it but it gets the job done.
+This is why i chose to use Zustand.
+The tradeoff is simplicity and bloatness in exchange for Redux's boilerplate-y but concise nature.